supasuma/CV/README.md

 ## Summer Brines

-I am a worlds level [Ultimate Frisbee] (https://www.youtube.com/watch?v=BnLXezM3b14) playing kiwi-brit with a diverse background beginning to forge a path in the world of coding.
+I am a worlds level [Ultimate Frisbee] (https://www.youtube.com/watch?v=BnLXezM3b14) playing kiwi-brit with a diverse background beginning to forge my path in the world of coding.
 I have developed a keen sense of self through my career and world exploration while feeding my passion for learning and self-improvement.

 I am looking for a Junior Full Stack Developer role where my learning is encouraged and nurtured, in an organisation that sees value in cultivating a fun work environment.